Tong-Chen/tong-chen.github.com/_posts/2011-05-28-bash-tips-record.md

 check_for_rm_star() {
   case $1 in
     (rm*[\ /]"* "* | rm*[\ /]\*)  #you can change rm to other commands
-      read -p "check_for_rm_star: Are you sure this is the right directory? " -n1 answer &lt; /dev/tty &gt; /dev/tty echo &gt; /dev/tty
+      read -p "check_for_rm_star: Are you sure this is the right directory? " -n1 answer < /dev/tty > /dev/tty
+      echo > /dev/tty
       [[ $answer == [yY] ]]
   esac
 }